whoward/docs/markdown/reference/test-configuration.md

 ### Recording Pass/Fail Status
 Selenium and Appium handle sending commands to control a browser or app, but don't report to the server whether a test passed or failed.
 To record pass/fail status on Sauce, set the `passed` flag on the job.

 Since you can't know in advance whether a test passed or failed, this flag can't be set in the initial configuration.
-Instead, you'll need to use one of our alternative job annotation methods, such as our [REST API][3].
+Instead, you'll need to use one of our alternative job annotation methods, such as our [REST API](#job-annotation-with-the-rest-api).

 Key: `passed`